 The facilitator governs the process, manages the group dynamics, mediates disagreement, and imposes the unalterable deadline for the finished book.
-Although the facilitator is a member of the group, the facilitator never takes part in actual writing, nor does he or she weigh in with opinions about the content.
-Instead, the facilitator enables an environment in which the group can collaborate creatively and purposefully.
+The facilitator never takes part in actual writing, nor does he or she weigh in with opinions about the content.
+Instead, the facilitator enables an environment in which the group can collaborate deeply, creatively and purposefully.
 The aim is to make sure that all participants collaborate in sharing their ideas and shaping the development of the book.
 Using a light-touch approach and taking care to accommodate different personalities and styles, the facilitator leads the group through different stages of the book’s development, from conception to production, through to completion.

-I set Book Sprints up as a company and it is now operational with a team of 8.
-Books Sprints Ltd are a team of facilitators, book-production professionals, and illustrators specialised in Book Sprint facilitation and rapid book production.
-While I developed the original methodology the company has refined it since 2008 through the facilitation of more than 100 Book Sprints.
+Book Sprints Ltd is now a company with a team of 8 facilitators, book-production professionals, and illustrators.
+While I developed the original methodology the company has refined it since 2008 through the facilitation of more than 120 Book Sprints.

 Cabbage Tree Method

-I developed a second methodology for the design and development of software.
-This facilitated, and collaborative, methodology is called the ‘Cabbage Tree Method’ (CTM) and it means facilitating your stakeholders to develop a product.
-It comprises of a series of facilitated Design Sessions.
-In these sessions, you first identify what the use case specialists (‘users’) need and then help them design a solution.
+I developed a second methodology for the design and development of open source software.
+This facilitated, and collaborative, methodology is called the ‘Cabbage Tree Method’ (CTM) and it means facilitating your community to develop a product in a series of facilitated Design Sessions.
+In these sessions the use case specialists (‘users’) articulate the problems they face, and then design the solution.

 A diversity of stakeholder input makes for better products.
-This is not a new idea in the world of product development since Ikujiro Nonaka wrote about the ‘new new product development game’ in the 1980s and the inclusion of a diverse set of stakeholders has been considered critical to product development.
-Interestingly this kind of diversity has been strangely absent from the open source sector.
+This is not a new idea in the world of product development since Ikujiro Nonaka wrote about the ‘new new product development game’ in the 1980s.
+However, this kind of diversity and ‘use case specialist’ focus has been largely absent from the open source sector.

-Hence Coko advocates shifting away from technocratic meritocracy that ‘deliver you a solution’ and towards building solutions with diverse stakeholders from your organisation.
-This means including all stakeholders in the process – users, production staff, higher management, graphic designers, user experience designers, developers and others that are affected by the solution.
+CTM is sensitive to open source culture, while helping those projects shift away from technocratic meritocracy that ‘deliver users a solution’ and towards building solutions designed by the ‘users’.
+CTM is also designed to include all stakeholders in the process in an equally valued way – users, production staff, higher management, graphic designers, user experience designers, developers and others that are involved in producing the solution.

-Involving a wide range of people with differing perspectives improves the product but collaboration of this kind doesn’t ‘just happen’ hence the importance of the next ingredient – facilitation.
+Involving a wide range of people with differing perspectives improves the product but collaboration of this kind doesn’t ‘just happen’ hence – the facilitator.